Faizan-Iqbal-07/Notes-Saver-Application/README.md

-# React Paste Manager
+# Notes Saver Application

 [Live Demo](https://react-paste-manager.vercel.app/)

-**React Paste Manager** is a web application built with React, designed to help users save, view, and manage text snippets with ease.
+**Notes Saver Application** is a web application built with React, designed to help users save, view, and manage text snippets with ease.
 This tool is perfect for organizing frequently used text and quickly retrieving it when needed.

 ## Features